top of page

 | Density|

-All microplastic fragments are produced from virgin polymer granulates, ensuring well-defined and reproducible material properties.
+All microplastic fragments are produced from prestine polymer granulates, ensuring well-defined and reproducible material properties.
 In particular, the polymer density plays a critical role in microplastic analysis, especially for density-based separation processes.
 By using pure source materials, the intrinsic densities of the polymers are preserved, enabling reliable evaluation of separation efficiency and realistic spectral signatures.

 Logo PlastiTrax